 Life lesson: Be more careful with my things.
 Next time it could be my wallet or camera.

 Just to give a recap, I’m living with a rare blood cancer called Multiple Myeloma.
 From February to November 2013, I was on my 4th chemo treatment called Velcade, where I had weekly in-hospital injections, in addition to a variety of other pills taken to supplement my chemo treatment.
-You can read the background on my diagnosis and previous treatments on an earlier blogpost.
-You can also follow me on twitter.
+You can read the extensive background on my diagnosis and previous treatments on earlier blogposts in 2012 and 2014.
+I am also on twitter.